 All field wiring must comply with NEC and all local codes.
 Size wire based on MCA (Minimum Circuit Amps) on the unit informative plate.
-See Fig. 26 and the unit label diagram for power wiring connections to the unit power terminal blocks and equipment ground.
-Maximum wire size is No. 2ga AWG (copper only) per pole on contactors.
-See Fig. 26 and unit label diagram for field power wiring connections.
+See Fig. 17 and the unit label diagram for power wiring connections to the unit power terminal blocks and equipment ground.
+Maximum wire size is No. 2 ga AWG per pole.

-Provide a ground fault and short circuit over-current protection device (fuse or breaker) per NEC Article 440 (or local codes).
-Refer to unit informative data plate for MOCP (Maximum Over-Current Protection) device size.
+Provide a ground-fault and short-circuit over-current protection device (fuse or breaker) per NEC Article 440 (or local codes).
+Refer to unit informative data plate for MOCP (Maximum Over-current Protection) device size.